Shaldon Holiday Homes - Shaldon Self Catering Rentals

 How to get in and around

-Shaldon is just a few minutes’ drive from Teignmouth and 15 or so from Torquay.
+Shaldon is just a few minutes’ drive from Teignmouth and 15 or so from Torquay and the market town of Newton Abbot.
 Regular buses from both towns stop at Shaldon.
 The nearest train station is at Teignmouth, which is on the Exeter to Plymouth line.
 From there you can walk, take a taxi or board the ferry to cross the estuary.
 For those visiting from further afield, Exeter airport is only 14 miles away.